shstefanov/infrastructure-mongodb/README.md

       }
     }

-- "path" is folder where your structure components are located (based on rootDir)
+- "path" is folder where your structure modules are located (based on rootDir)
 - "engines" - add path to module that will load mongodb to engines array
 - "loaders" - add built-in "data" loader to array with loaders
 - "libs" - adding base mongolayer, base mongolayer class will be accessible via env.lib.MongoLayer